-It usually takes up to 20 minutes to examine all of the air passages.
 At the end of the examination, the doctor will remove the bronchoscope, which should cause little discomfort to you.
 Your throat will be numb from the local anaesthetic for about an hour after the test.
 During this time, you will not be allowed to eat or drink as it may go down the wrong way.

 You should be able to go home later the same day.
-However, if one of your lungs has collapsed, your doctor may ask you to stay in hospital overnight for observation (this is very rare).
+However, if your lungs have collapsed, your doctor may ask you to stay in hospital overnight for observation.